 There’s another reason too why email marketing continues to rise in business.
 Website aside, your email list is something your business owns.
 It’s customers, leads and partners that you have built up a reputation with.

 No matter what happens across social media channels and the companies behind them, you will still retain your email list.

-Email marketing should definitely be one of your core digital marketing channels and at best you should send out a newsletter at least once a month just to touch base.
+Email marketing should remain one of your core digital marketing channels and at best you should send out a newsletter at least once a month just to touch base.

 Just like performing keyword research for content, you should clean up your lists and make sure the audience is segmented so that you target them with relevant newsletters of interest to them.